Four Ways To Better Your Business's Chances Of A Successful Exit

 Many transactions are abandoned during the due diligence process, when large deal issues or a combination of smaller issues are highlighted to investors by professional advisors.
 In many cases, these deal issues could have been avoided by owners.
-Based on our experience with transactions, the following are four simple improvements you can make to your business to increase its valuation, help negotiate better terms and increase the likelihood of a successful transactions.
+Based on our experience with transactions, the following are four simple improvements you can make to your business to increase its valuation, help negotiate better terms, and increase the likelihood of a successful transaction.

 1. Build a management team

 You are key to your business, making the most important decisions and even driving sales.
 But do you have a succession plan in place?
 Although investors are likely interested in your business due to your leadership, you are probably the single largest risk to them.
 The simplest way to mitigate this risk is to plan for your own succession and build and empower a management team.
 This may require a cultural change and will definitely require strong operating and reporting systems, regular management meetings and significant investment in developing your people.
 Sharing the reins may be your biggest challenge ever.
 But it will be well worth it as it may give you an additional exit option- exiting without really exiting.
 If your business is being successfully managed by a team, you may not have to sell your business.
 Instead, you could move to a board position, reduce your day-to-day involvement and enjoy whatever it is you prefer to be doing.

 2. Build a strong finance team